parthkabariya/fire-incidents-usa/README.md

-# Weather Radar for the USA
+# Fire Incidents for the USA
-This ReactJs package helps you to show weather radar on a mapbox map.
-This package fetches data using free APIs of NOAA for the USA only.
-The package provides nice animation for weather radar data.
-You can turn on and off the animation as well as the Layer of weather radar.
+This ReactJs package helps you to show fire incidents on a Mapbox map.
+This package fetches data using free APIs of ArcGIS for the USA only.
+You can turn on and off the fire layer.

 ## Installation
-You can install node-shortenurl and its dependencies with npm: `npm install fire-incidents-usa`
+You can install fire-incidents-usa and its dependencies with npm: `npm install fire-incidents-usa`

 ## Usage

 #### Import
-`import Weather from 'fire-incidents-usa';`
+`import FireIncidents from 'fire-incidents-usa';`

 #### Turn on Fire Layer
 In component use ref to call FireIncidents methods.
 ```
 const fireRef = useRef(null);

-<Weather
+<FireIncidents
     ref={fireRef}
     options= {{
         opacity: 0.8,